YiTaoMa/HotDesking/README.md

   Seats that is locked down) in the database instead of the Whitelist table in the database.

 #### Unit Tests Notes:
+- Try not to modify/delete existing data in the database.
 - Model Unit Test: Employee ID: 77777 & 77778 & 88888 & 11111 used for test
     - DO NOT MODIFY THIS ACCOUNT RELATED BOOKING INFORMATION!!
     - If changed, Tests will fail.